Level 1 CFA Exam: Statement of Cash Flows, Classification

 Level 1 & Level 2

-Under IFRS, interest paid and dividend paid are classified either as an operating or as a financing activity.
-On the other hand, according to U.S. GAAP, interest paid is an operating activity and dividend paid is a financing activity.
+Under IFRS, interest paid and dividends paid are classified either as an operating or as a financing activity.
+On the other hand, according to U.S. GAAP, interest paid is an operating activity and dividends paid is a financing activity.

 Have a look also at taxes paid.
 U.S. GAAP always classify them as operating activities, but under IFRS a portion of tax expense can be allocated to investing or financing activities if it can be directly assigned there.
 You should also know that under IFRS bank overdrafts are part of cash equivalents.
 However, under U.S. GAAP, bank overdrafts are not cash or cash equivalents and are included in financing activities.